-Caesar Rodney Statue
+Caesar Rodney Statue (1923-2021)

 Backstory and Context

-Rodney suffered from ill health including asthma and cancer of the jaw in which would have made his ride strenuous.
+Rodney suffered from ill-health including asthma and cancer of the jaw in which would have made his ride strenuous.
 “As history records, Caesar Rodney gave up the possibility of receiving medical treatment in London because he voted and pledged his life, fortune and sacred honor for American Independence” (Howell).
 Rodney’s heroic act was commemorated by a statute and also by his image appearing on the 1999 U.S. Delaware Quarter.
-Caesar Rodney’s statue stands on Rodney Square in downtown Wilmington, Delaware, honoring him as Delaware’s most cherished patriot.
+Since its dedication in 1923, Caesar Rodney’s statue has stood at this location in what has been known since that tie as Rodney Square.

 Read, George.
 Caesar Rodney.
 DSDI.
 November 30, 2011.
 Website. http://www.dsdi1776.com/signers-by-state/caesar-rodney/.

 Smithsonian Institution.
 Caesar Rodney Equestrian Statue (sculpture).
 Collections Search Center.
 2016.
-Website. http://collections.si.edu/search/results.htm?q=record_ID:siris_ari_20716
+Website. http://collections.si.edu/search/results.htm?q=record_ID:siris_ari_20716.